Mananyadav12/Calculator.html/README.md

 # Calculator.html
-i have cfeated a working calculator using html and css.
+i have created a working calculator using html and css.